ResearchObject/ro-crate/docs/1.2-DRAFT/metadata.md

 {: .note }
 > As far as we know there is no alternative, well-maintained linked-data schema for research data with the coverage needed for this project - i.e. a single standard for expressing all the examples presented in this specification.

-RO-Crate relies heavily on [Schema.org], using a constrained subset of [JSON-LD], and this document gives opinionated recommendations on how to represent the metadata using existing [linked data] best practices.
+RO-Crate relies heavily on [Schema.org], using a constrained subset of [JSON-LD], and this specification gives opinionated recommendations on how to represent the metadata using existing [linked data] best practices.

+{: .tip }
+> The main principle of RO-Crate is to use a [Schema.org] whenever possible, even if its official definition may seem broad or related to every day objects.
+For instance, [IndividualProduct] can describe scientific equipment and instruments (see [Provenance of entities](provenance.md)).
+RO-Crate implementers are free to use additional properties and types beyond this specification (see also appendix [Extending RO-Crate(appendix/jsonld.md#extending-ro-crate)]).

 ### Differences from Schema.org